 GuestJoy is international.
 At the office, we speak about 11 languages fluently, and we are proudly present in 25 countries.
 One of the most interesting markets we have our foot in is Iceland where we have recently partnered with Godo, an Icelandic PMS provider.
 We interviewed Birkir, Godo’s marketing manager.
-Read ahead to find out about his ideas on hotel marketing, trends in hospitality, and how his company is thriving to create something outstanding on the Icelandic and global market.
+Read ahead to find out about his ideas on hotel marketing, trends in hospitality, and how his company is thriving to create something outstanding in the Icelandic and global market.

 Q.: Hi Birkir, would you like to introduce yourself?

 Birkir: I am Godo’s marketing manager.
 Although most of our staff come from the hospitality industry I come from a slightly different background.
-I am the traveller, the guest.
-I was on the other side of the market, as I was travelling for years and freelancing for various ad companies.
+I am the traveler, the guest.
+I was on the other side of the market, as I was traveling for years and freelancing for various ad companies.
 I worked in a wide variety of positions, design, marketing, programming, producing ad campaigns, but mostly digital marketing for global companies.
-While these jobs were connected to travel and hospitality companies, my main experience is being the end-to-end user.
+While these jobs were connected to travel and hospitality companies, my main experience is being an end-to-end user.
 That is partially why I am at Godo now, I noticed a lot of opportunities for improvement in hospitality.
 With our technology, I am certain we can make a positive change.

 Q.: So what is the story behind Godo?